When Can You Swim After Shocking Pool? Safe Wait Times

 - Visible undissolved shock granules on the pool bottom

-- Free chlorine readings above safe swimming levels (typically 3-4 ppm)
+- Free chlorine readings above safe swimming levels (below 10 ppm, the CDC limit while bathers are in the water)

 - Water that's still cloudy or has a milky appearance